bomonike/bomonike.github.io/rustops.md

    - Limit log backup handling accounts to Write-only access to prevent deletion ability.
    - Limit log restore handling accounts to Read-only access to prevent deletion ability.

+* Network protection
+   - Incoming IP addresses are checked for its physical geography used to reject based on origin (which can be spoofed).
+   - URL texts do not contain Homoglyphs for malicious rerouting [DONE]
+   - DNS domain, IP, not reported to be malicious [DONE]
+   - Use the EmailRep.io and AlienVault API to determine Email Reputation - whether email addresses were reported as being used to distribute malware, phishing, or spam.
+There's also IPQualityScore for a Threat Intelligence - where the domain is newly registered (a sign of malicious intent).

+   - Phone numbers not reported to be spam-related

+   - <a target="_blank" href="https://github.com/Naurt-Ltd/simple-address-format">Address Formatting</a>
+   - <a target="_blank" href="https://wilsonmar.github.io/regex/">regex</a> (Regular Expression)
+   - <a target="_blank" href="https://crates.io/crates/countries">countries crate</a> gives rich metadata for each Alpha-2 ISO 3166 country (name, continent, region)
+   - <a target="_blank" href="https://crates.io/crates/iso-country">iso-country crate</a> for quick is_valid_country_code("US") using a tiny binary enum table in-memory.
+No README file.
+   - <a target="_blank" href="https://crates.io/crates/rust_iso3166">rust-iso3166 crate</a> to use Rust's type system for making invalid country codes unrepresentable
+   - Currency Exchange rates and time series
+   - Delivery Point Validated by USPS, EU Loqate GBG,
+   - Translation of geo names between English and French names

 * Error handling
    - actix-web-prometheus crate to easily add a metrics middleware.